 It never occurs to Harold that he might not be as good an artist as he thinks.
 Likewise he never doubts, or seems to even think about, his abilities as a father, or as a husband.

-He has three children and two grandchildren, but only one is really using any artistic ability they have inherited: Danny is a househusband who only enjoys making music when composing ditties at the piano for his daughter Eliza (Grace Van Patten).
-She is studying film and in her spare time makes short movies that become increasing naked as she develops as an interesting filmmaker.
-Danny’s sister Jean seems to have subsumed her own artistic wants into being that child who is always on call.
-And Matt (Danny and Jean’s half-brother) makes a tonne of money as a wealth manager.
+He has three children and two grandchildren, but only Danny and his daughter are using any inherited artistic talents.
+He’s is a househusband who only enjoys making music when composing ditties at the piano for his daughter Eliza (Grace Van Patten).
+She’s studying film and in her spare time makes short movies that become increasing naked as she develops as a filmmaker.

 It’s true that having several children doesn’t mean responsibility for aged parents is shared out.
 Jean (Elizabeth Marvel) has borne the brunt in the Meyerowitz family, because she’s a nice person and that’s what nice people do, as she admits.
 Especially nice middle-aged daughters I would add.
 I’m not that nice though, I would also add.

-Like many families each child thinks another was the golden boy or girl: Matt is convinced that his business skills have little value in his father’s mind, yet Harold is particularly scathing about the sacrifices Danny has made for his family: “have you thought about getting a job?… You’ve essentially never worked in your life”.
-And like many families when they get together, over-40s siblings fall back into old patterns of behaviours and start acting like teenagers again.
+Like many families each child thinks another was the golden boy or girl, and like many families when they get together, over-40s siblings fall back into old patterns of behaviours and start acting like teenagers again.